 Is ME to WE a part of WE Charity?

-No. ME to WE and WE Charity are legally separate and independent entities, each governed by their own boards of directors. to WE is a partner of WE Charity providing support by donating at least half its net profits to WE Charity.
+No. ME to WE and WE Charity are legally separate and independent entities, each governed by their own boards of directors.
+ME to WE is a partner of WE Charity, providing support by donating at least half its net profits to WE Charity.
 The other half is reinvested in the enterprise, offering socially conscious products and experiences that allow you to have an impact through your consumer purchases.
 ME to WE is an independent social enterprise with its own Board of Directors.